Interesting places in North Holland

 Discover other interesting places in North Holland

-KLM and other airlines fly to Amsterdam.
+Book yours here Arrival by plane, bus or train*.
+KLM and other airlines follow Amsterdam.
 Alternatively, you can also take the train to Amsterdam.
-(Timetable and booking*) Do you have more time?
+Do you have more time?
 Then we recommend one Road trip through the Hanseatic cities in Holland.

 Excursions from Amsterdam to Edam, Volendam and Monnickendam